AngelicaGuimaraes/P3_click_pose/README.md

 ## Testing

 Testings have been conducted continuously during the development process.
 Manual testings have been conducted by the author, my fellow student and friend [Mats Simonsson](https://www.linkedin.com/in/mats-simonsson-2aa6874/) and also my fellow student [Lauren-Nicole Popich](https://www.linkedin.com/in/lauren-nicole-popich-1ab87539/).

 ### Bugs during development

 - Problems to create a random loop between various poses from the same category.
   - <i>Left this version of the app with only two options for each category and placed them in different functions and used an if else statement to call them.</i>
+- Problems to send the ratings to the Google Sheet.
+  - <i>My fellow student, Mats Simonsson, helped me to create the right function for that purpose.

 ### Validator Testing